ichensky/ichensky.github.io/_posts/2022-07-19-my-story-of-the-war-in-ukraine.markdown

 I opened the Internet and saw that the war had begun. **Russia invaded Ukraine**.

 The news came as a shock to me.
 In a moment all plans for summer and spring were destroyed.
-People from Russia came to take away houses, steal cars, money, other stuff, kill people.
+People from Russia came to take away people's houses, steal their cars, money, other stuff and eventually kill them.

-There were many questions that needed to be urgently addressed.
-What to do next?
-How to proceed?
-How to save the family.
-Join the army?
-Stay at home?
-Go away?
+There were important questions that needed to be urgently addressed.
+- What will happened in the nearest future?
+- What to do next?
+- How not to be killed in the end?

 ...